nanolith/reading_list/README.md

 * ~~*The Answer Is...* by Alex Trebek~~
 * ~~*Smoke Gets in Your Eyes* by Caitlin Doughty~~
 * ~~*A Captain's Duty: Somali Pirates, Navy SEALs, and Dangerous Days at Sea* by Richard Phillips and Stephan Talty~~
-* *An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything* by Chris Hadfield
+* *An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything* by Chris Hadfield (currently reading)
 * ~~*Siddhartha* by Hermann Hesse~~
 * *The Ground Breaking: An American City and Its Search for Justice* by Scott Ellsworth
 * ~~*The Ottoman Empire* by Kenneth W. Harl and The Great Courses~~